 The Argentine keeper, who is aged 25, spent a large chunk of last season out on loan at Championship club Reading and a string of polished performances earned him rave reviews and it didn’t take him too long to win over Royals fans after switching in January.
 Indeed, he played 18 times and chalked up five clean sheets — and ultimately it helped the team avoid the dreaded drop.

 But, as you would expect, it was always Martinez’s desire to take another step closer to fulfilling his Gunners dream of being in contention to be the No.1 at the Emirates Stadium — ever since he came through the doors back in 2010.
 Coach Unai Emery came in after Arsene Wenger quit and almost immediately drafted in Bernd Leno from Bayer Leverkusen for around £23million.
-Ultimately, Leno couldn’t help Arsenal to silverware last season — but if you think they are in the frame this time you can always check out the odds — and use this Ladbrokes promo code to do so.
+Ultimately, Leno couldn’t help Arsenal to silverware last season — but if you think they are in the frame this time you can always check out the odds.

 Leno’s switch meant the German and Petr Cech would battle it out to be Emery’s first choice custodian and Martinez was out of the frame.
 But with ex-Czech Republic keeper Cech now retired, reports suggest Martinez will step up to be understudy to Leno.
 While nobody can doubt Martinez’s keenness to impress, he may well not have been handed the chance if Emery had a bigger transfer budget.
 With more money, might the Spanish boss have scoured Europe for a keeper more recognised than a player who has made only half a dozen first team appearances for the Gunners?